RobVerduijn/lab/README.md

 - create_katello_lab.yml which will setup a basic katello server
 - create_ipa.linux.lab.yml which will setup a basic ipa server with dns

-Keep an eye on your ram/cpu usage when you do this, your system might not be capable of runnin all the vm's at the same time
+Keep an eye on your ram/cpu usage when you do this, your system might not be capable of runnin all the vm's at the same time.

 when your browser gives you a hard time due to the ssl errors server ca cert locations